pdmosses/hyperlinked-twins/docs/browsing.md

 The generated hyperlinked twins display the title of each file at the top of the page.

-They also display a link to the GitHub repository file from which each page was generated.
+They also display a link to the GitHub repository file from which each page was generated.[^2]

+[^2]: Hyperlinked twins are currently generated from forks of the original repositories.

 ### Typography